wwcode-berlin-hackevenings/e2e-workshop/README.md

 This means you will run your tests against different "releases" of the instacat website - simulated by different versions.
 The instructions below will tell you when a new version is released and you should change the URL you are using in your tests!

+> We suggest that you start off the workshop by getting to know your new team a little!
+> Tell everyone who you are, what your experience is with coding and testing and about a cat in your life!

 ## Setup

 Select the template for your programming language of choice and create your own repo from: